 If you judge the individual to be a cheat and that they had no intention of paying you back then yes, you have the right to be aggressive but at the same time, you must look at yourself.
 Take ownership of the situation and ask yourself why did you lend the money?
 What were your intentions?
 How did you get cheated?
 Why didn’t you see this lie coming?

 Because after all there are only a few things in this life we have control over.
 One of them is our ability to reason and the other is our attitude.
 If there was a fault in our reasoning then we have to make sure to correct it so in the future we don’t make the same mistake.
 While our attitude serves to detach us from the situation at hand and react in a logical manner.

 Furthermore, sticking with the example of lending money, let’s say that you lent a person money without putting a strict date of when the payment is to be repaid.
 This individual then benefits from your loan and is capable of paying you the money and yet, keeps it for himself for a long period of time, perhaps even till his deathbed and on that day, he returns the favor and gives you your money.

 In this case, the person would consider himself even with you.
 You gave him money and then he paid it back.
 Equal transaction.

 However, Montaigne would argue that this individual has committed a wrong.
 The reason being that he had the means of paying you back but did not intend to do so until he could no longer benefit from your loan.
-The intention being the key when judging another person’s actions.
-So, although you have been paid what you owe, you still may have a gripe with this person because you could have put that money to good use or at least, alleviate some financial burdens.
+The intention is the key when judging another person’s actions.
+So, although you have been paid what you were owed, you still may have a gripe with this person because you could have put that money to good use or at least, alleviated some financial burdens.
 While, in the other scenario, the person intended to pay you back but had no means to do so, which means harboring a grudge with this individual would be useless.

-So, before you judge someone’s actions just think of the intentions, their will, what was in their control and what was not.
+So, before you judge someone’s actions just think what was their intentions, their will, what was in their control and what was not.
 This will make it easier for you to properly react to the situation at hand and to keep your emotions in check.